aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/intro-to-ansible-and-avd.md

   until the configurations are functionally equivalent.
 - Use AVD to generate partial configurations that can be applied to devices in such a way that they will not destroy existing manual configuration.
-- Use AVD to generate configurations part-based on automation, part-based on manual configuration included into AVD using AVD’s
+- Use AVD to generate configurations part-based on automation, part-based on manual configuration included into AVD using AVD's
   `structured_configuration`, `raw_eos_cli` or `custom_template` facilities.

 Automating provisioning of network infrastructure makes most sense when the network is built from repeatable building blocks.